 The other drawback is that the cheaper plans usually have smaller networks of providers, so you may have to find new doctors if you choose those plans.

 I have found affordable plans every year, but I have sometimes had to switch doctors to get those plans.
 Since I don’t use much medical care, I’d rather save the money.
-This year, I never even met my primary care doctor.
+Some years I never even met my primary care doctor.
 In my case, it doesn’t make sense to pay an extra $300 a month for a larger network of providers I probably will not use.
 If I needed more medical care, I might make different choices, because the right choice for me may not be the right choice for you.

 The same goes for the deductible.
 If I save $300 a month with a high deductible, I’m still ahead if I have to spend